NEW: Mayor says shooter had visited Fort Lauderdale before, attacks was random

 Santiago also had some legal trouble and was due in court in March.

-Santiago, 26, faces three federal charges that each carry the possibility of the death penalty, the US Justice Department said.
+Santiago faces three federal charges that each carry the possibility of the death penalty, the US Department of Justice said Saturday.

 He will be charged Monday with counts of causing serious bodily injury to someone at an international airport; using a firearm during and in relation to a violent crime; and causing the death of a person through the use of a firearm.

-Santiago told investigators he bought a one-way ticket to Fort Lauderdale and brought a Walther 9 millimeter pistol and two magazines.
+Santiago confessed to planning the attack, according to a criminal complaint filed by federal prosecutors.
+Santiago told investigators he bought a one-way ticket to Fort Lauderdale and brought a Walther 9-millimeter pistol and two magazines.

 He said he went into a bathroom stall at the airport, loaded the gun and shot the first people he saw, according to the criminal complaint.
-He thinks he fired 15 bullets, aiming at his victims' heads, the complaint says.
+He shot all the rounds in one magazine and then used the other, the document says.

-Santiago recently began selling his possessions, including his car.
-Friends and associates noticed more erratic behavior, investigators have learned from interviews with those who know him.
+Santiago recently began selling his possessions, including his car, and friends and associates noticed more erratic behavior, investigators have learned from interviews with those who know him.

-Authorities are examining writings, including online posts, that appear to indicate some period of planning, law enforcement officials said.
+Authorities are examining writings, including online posts, that in retrospect appear to indicate some period of planning, law enforcement officials said.

-George Piro, the FBI's special agent in charge in Miami, said Santiago flew from Anchorage to Minneapolis to Fort Lauderdale.
-A lieutenant with the Anchorage airport police said Santiago had one checked bag -- a handgun case containing a pistol.
+George Piro, the FBI’s special agent in charge in Miami, said Santiago flew from Anchorage to Minneapolis to Fort Lauderdale on a Delta Air Lines flight.

 Though authorities do not yet know Santiago’s motive, the FBI has not ruled out terrorism, Piro said, adding that the suspect was cooperating with investigators, who spent several hours interviewing him.